P-Hsgw/photo/README.md

     Visit the website
   </a>
   </br>
-Photo portfolio built in Gatsby.js and Tailwind.
+Responsive, efficient portfolio built in Gatsby.js and Tailwind.
 </p>